Destructor (computer programming): Java

-PhantomReference, since Java 1.2, is an older cleanup mechanism that uses a reference queue.
-PhantomReference is used solely for being notified that an object's garbage collection is pending.
-Once the object is garbage collected, the PhantomReference is enqueued into the ReferenceQueue.
-Unlike WeakReference which can be used to access the object if it still exists in memory, PhantomReference can only be used for detecting when an object will be destroyed.
-Both PhantomReference and WeakReference do not increase reference counts.
+java.lang.ref.PhantomReference, since Java 1.2, is an older cleanup mechanism that uses a reference queue. java.lang.ref.PhantomReference is used solely for being notified that an object's garbage collection is pending.
+Once the object is garbage collected, the java.lang.ref.PhantomReference is enqueued into the java.lang.ref.ReferenceQueue.
+Unlike java.lang.ref.WeakReference which can be used to access the object if it still exists in memory, java.lang.ref.PhantomReference can only be used for detecting when an object will be destroyed.
+Both java.lang.ref.PhantomReference and java.lang.ref.WeakReference do not increase reference counts.